onaci/leaflet-temporal-geojson/README.md

 # leaflet-temporal-geojson [![NPM version][npm-image]][npm-url] [![NPM Downloads][npm-downloads-image]][npm-url]

-A leaflet (v1+) plugin animate GeoJSON features using an arbitrary time property.
+An unopinionated leaflet (v1+) plugin to animate GeoJSON features using an arbitrary time property:

+- *You* provide the frame change implementation (range slider components, API calls, whatever 🤷‍♂️)
+- *You* control feature styling (static, dynamic, whatever 🤷‍♀️)

 ![Screenshot](/screenshots/keyframes.gif?raw=true)

 ## how does it work

 - features are clustered into layer 'keyframes' using supplied time property
-- keyframes are drawn to html canvas depending on time
+- keyframes are drawn to html canvas depending on time key
 - features may have custom styles applied using property features

 ## notes